Last Updated on July 28, 2021 by pf team

 Even with the best-planned budgets, surprise expenses can leave you without enough money to cover all the bills.
 When you need a bit more cash than you have on hand, there are lots of ways to borrow.

 Each loan application can result in a hard-pull in your credit, which can affect your credit score and cost you money in the form of higher interest rates or even higher insurance rates.

 You’ll want to narrow your choice of lenders before applying for a loan to limit the effect on your credit score.

-If you don’t need the money right away, banks can be a good place to borrow money in the form of a personal loan.
+If you don’t need the money right away, banks can be a good place to borrow money in the form of a personal loan or signature loans.
 Some banks don’t provide personal loans, however, and you may need good credit to qualify for a bank loan.

 On the plus side, you can often get a personal loan from a bank without origination fees, which can add 1% to 8% to the cost of the loan.
 Preferred rates may also be available if you have a checking account with the bank and set up automatic payments.